 Hospices and VA must establish relationships and identify liaisons on both “sides” before individual care decisions are required.
 As all VAMCs now have a designated Hospice and Palliative Care coordinator, hospices may contact that person and arrange to meet with them.

 There are other nitty-gritty issues involved in the relationship, but these can generally be solved through a mutual commitment to conversation and understanding.
 Policy issues related to VAMCs working with community hospices are described in VA’s Directive: Community Hospice Care, Referral and Purchase Procedures.
-Search for additional VA Directives (Policies)
+Search for additional VA Publications and Directives (Policies)

 VA Care Facilities and Teams Veterans Integrated Service Networks (VISNs) VISNs are VA integrated networks of care that are focused on pooling and aligning resources to better meet Veterans’ health care needs.
 The VA medical system consists of 21 VISNs.
 Although VISNs are organized geographically, some VISNs cover more than one state, and some states are covered by more than one VISN.
 To find the VISN(s) that cover your area, visit the VA Website (www.va.gov).
 Click on Find a Facility, located on the toolbar at the top of the page.
 Once you are in that section, click on the specific state to produce a list of all VA Medical Centers, Outpatient Clinics, and Vet Centers located within that state.
 You can also click on Veterans Health Administration on the left side of the Facilities Locator and Directory page to go to the VA map of VISNs.
 Click on the VISN that covers your area, and you will find contact information for the appropriate VISN.